OliverJcYang/OliverJcYang.github.io/_pages/about.md

 - Tennis
 - Table Tennis\(ChinaTT Highest point\:1516\)
 - Hiking
+- Piano\(National Level Ten\)
--
+- Oboe

 ## Get in Touch

-Feel free to reach out via email at oliveryangjingcheng@gmail.com or connect with me on LinkedIn.
+Feel free to reach out via email at oliveryangjingcheng@gmail.com or connect with me on [LinkedIn](www.linkedin.com/in/oliverjcy
+).
 Thank you for visiting my website!